wagnerjfr/orchestrator-mysql-replication-docker/README.md

 ```
 You will see the orchestrator start running.

-## 5. Replication Topology using MySQLs in containers
+## 5. Replication Topology using MySQL in containers

 Let's set up a replication topology M→S1, M→S2.
 You just need to run the commands below: